 PMT – (Please make time!)

 The majority of my Clients are women and a high percentage of these women come to me with PMT or some kind of menstrual disorder, and this can range from debilitating and disabling, to inconvenient and uncomfortable and everything in between.
 An increasing number of women I meet are unaware of their natural cycle and how it affects all of them and how all of them affects their cycle.
 There is so much women can do relatively easily and cheaply to help alleviate symptoms, but it all starts with a knowledge of our internal female rhythms.
-You might dismiss this as ‘New Age’ hippy crap , but it’s actually fundamental to any true understanding of how to effectively manage our health as women.
+Without this knowledge, we are missing the key to any true understanding of how to effectively manage our health as women.

 In many, many less materially rich societies, a womans cycle is celebrated and honoured with different foods, rituals and time off from the usual daily chores.
 I read an article recently about a tradition in the middle east, of women who are menstruating all living together in a community with none of the daily chores.
 They could relax, sleep more, eat and enjoy the company of other women.
 Some critics in the article condemned this as isolating and ostracising the women, but in doing so they have completely missed the point!
 The intention is not to punish but to honour the fact that women are doing important internal work and for them they could do what their bodies were urging them to do – slow down, be quieter, more introspective, not have sex, eat delicious foods and not over exert themselves – what’s not to like!
 (There’s a fabulous book set in Biblical times that explores this ‘The Red Tent’ by Anita Diamant – a work of fiction but drawing from many factual customs – read it in your pre-menstrual week!!)